Woman enlists psychic medium to investigate Las Vegas apartment

 Apartment ownership, Accessible Space, Inc., said there is likely a plausible and mechanical explanation for the strange occurrences.

-A spokesperson tells Contact 13 the building is new and still under warranty.
+A spokesperson tells KTNV the building is new and still under warranty.
 Power problems, odors and unfamiliar noises are common in new buildings but management will have the general contractor investigate the claims to make sure everything is in order.

 The building's ownership says they will work with Bell to make sure she understands her options.